By Martine Miller, Mount Pleasant Communications Manager

 Since earning its first Tree City USA award, the Town of Mount Pleasant has planted nearly 9,000 trees, mostly live oaks, within its town limits.
 This year, Turf Specialist Johnathan Turner and Grounds and Events Specialist Philip Henry, both from the Public Services Department, planted the tree at the site.

-About Arbor Day The first Arbor Day was celebrated in the State of Nebraska in 1872 in response to a state proclamation urging settlers and homesteaders in that prairie state to plant trees that would provide shade, shelter, fruit, fuel, and beauty for residents of the treeless plains.
+The first Arbor Day was celebrated in the State of Nebraska in 1872 in response to a state proclamation urging settlers and homesteaders in that prairie state to plant trees that would provide shade, shelter, fruit, fuel, and beauty for residents of the treeless plains.